Miccighel/MichaelSoprano/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Academic Research
-- Academic Research & Computer Science
+- Computer Science
-- Video-games
+- Video Games
-- Literature & Comics
+- Books, Comics, and Literature
-- Running, Hiking, Skiing and Biking
+- Running, Hiking, Skiing, and Biking
 - Digital Photography

 # Education to show in About widget